Frequently Asked Questions

 How much is the total prize?

-The prizes and awards worth a total of 700 USD which includes cash prizes of 600 USD.
-You find more information about the awards and prizes here: All Awards and Prizes
+The prizes and awards worth a total of 1200-1400 USD (including cash prizes and telescopes signed by astronauts and Nobel Prize laureates): All Awards and Prizes

 Do all participants receive certificates?